Genres & Styles

 Fine-art photography is photography created in line with the photographer's vision as an artist, using photography as a medium for creative expression.
 The goal of fine-art photography is to express an idea, a message, or an emotion.
 Fine-art photography is typically based on portrait, boudoir, glamour or artistic nude themes.
 Composings and intense editing are very common in fine-art photography to support the artists vision

-The fine line between boudoir, glamour, (semi-) nude, erotic photography and porn.
+The fine line between boudoir, glamour, erotic, (semi-) nude photography and porn.

 Heiko Kanzler Photography